Skip to main content

 In Aqua

-After the library is downloaded, you can import it in your .aqua script as documented in Imports And Exports:
+After the library is downloaded, you can import it in your .aqua script as documented in Modularity:

 typescript